The FAQ-section has been compiled by international students at Ollerup since 2005.

 IS PUBLIC TRANSPORT EXPENSIVE?

-It can be quite expensive, so if you intend to travel around the country by train, it’s a good idea to buy a Wildcard.
-This will give you discounts on train tickets.
-A single bus ticket to Svendborg costs 20 DKK, but you can buy a 10-ride card for 155 DKK.
+It can be quite expensive if you intend to travel around the country by train.
+It is possible to buy cheaper train tickets called 'Orange Billet' if you are in good time.
+A single bus ticket to Svendborg costs 24 DKK.

 ARE THERE ANY ALTERNATIVES TO PUBLIC TRANSPORT?